 In general, MCHP studies show area-level income is strongly related to multiple child outcomes, with low incomes associated with poorer outcomes in physical and mental health, safety and security, successful learning and social engagement and responsibility.
 The inequities increase as children progress through school and suggest early and middle-years childhood may present opportunities for programs and interventions that increase positive academic trajectories and reduce inequities.

-Gonzaga Middle School offers a NativityMiguel model educational opportunity for children from low-income, socially and economically disadvantaged families in the Point Douglas and North East Downtown neighbourhoods giving them a chance to positively impact their academic trajectories and to develop significant leadership skills and social capital.
+Gonzaga Middle School offers a NativityMiguel model educational opportunity for children from underserved, socially and economically disadvantaged families in the Point Douglas and North East Downtown neighbourhoods giving them a chance to positively impact their academic trajectories and to develop significant leadership skills and social capital.
 Gonzaga Middle school gives parents who normally have few choices with an educational option that targets the needs of their children – helping to change lives through education, one student at a time.